Here is a preview of what you can expect to experience with us along with some information on how to start planning your trip.

 To avoid malaria, you will need an adequate supply of anti-malaria tablets.
 Please consult your doctor as to which tablet to take as they know your medical history best and some tablets have side effects.

 If you are going to Uganda then you will fly into Entebbe International Airport (EBB).
 If you are going to Kenya then you will fly into Jomo Kenyatta International Airport (NBO).
-We ask that MSTs try their best to fly in on a Monday.
+We ask that volunteers fly in on a Monday.
 An Empower a Child representative will pick you up from the airport and drive you to the guest house.
 They will have a sign with your name on it so you know who to look for.
 There are airlines that operate in East Africa and there are several travel agents that offer missionary rates, which can sometimes be cheaper or allow you to bring more bags.
 The most popular ones are Fellowship Travel International and Ministry Travel.

-The rest of your transportation will be provided while in country.
+The rest of your transportation will be provided while in the country.
 If you wish to go with a staff member to sightsee or do some shopping, you can hire a motorcycle taxi or jump in a van taxi at your own expense.